SignLLM: Sign Language Production Large Language Models: More Details of Prompt2Sign

 In comparison to the previous datasets, we possess numerous additional advantageous attributes and a larger scale.
 As with the previous dataset work, we extracted everything automatically except speech/text.
 But we've added some automated channel tools that go deeper than that.

-\textbf{Prompt Word Templates.} We constructed 120 English templates and 210 prompt word templates generated by GPT4 for other languages (with 30 templates for each language), which were randomly associated with the script data to form a part of our dataset.
-Some examples are in Table \ref{tab:temp_supp} below.
+\paragraph{Prompt Word Templates.} We constructed 120 English templates and 210 prompt word templates generated by GPT4 for other languages (with 30 templates for each language), which were randomly associated with the script data to form a part of our dataset.
+Some examples are in Table \ref{tab:temp_supp} above, our prompt templates are designed to ask how to demonstrate sign language, making it easier for LLMs to recognize users' sign language queries.
+For the simple question ``how to demonstrate `xx'", 30 templates have covered 99\% of use cases, making it unlikely to obtain more without overlap.
+This prompt word data is needed for the future development of large language models of sign language because we were able to develop a model with understands more complex, natural human conversational inputs by using prompt word data.

-\textbf{Data Enhancement.} With tools that rewrite lines or prompt words, users can obtain several times more data to enhance the robustness of the trained model.
+\paragraph{Data Enhancement.} In our multilingual sign language production tasks, we found that the model underperformed in low-resource sign languages.
+For these sign languages, where it's inherently difficult to increase the data volume, we use tools to rewrite lines or prompt words and can obtain several times more data to enhance the robustness of the trained model in low-resource data.

-\textbf{Multiview.} Our multiple perspectives depend on the original video, and it is worth noting that if the researchers cannot guarantee that the newly acquired perspectives are all positive, then the model will generally be contaminated.
+\paragraph{Multiview.} Our multiple perspectives depend on the original video, and it is worth noting that if the researchers cannot guarantee that the newly acquired perspectives are all positive, then the model will generally be contaminated.

-\textbf{Depth Data.} Our depth depends on whether the raw data video has relevant support, we believe that this is generally not needed, as most work uses lifting work to obtain 3D key points, rather than high-cost professional equipment.
+\paragraph{Depth Data.} Our depth depends on whether the raw data video has relevant support, we believe that this is generally not needed, as most work uses lifting work to obtain 3D key points, rather than high-cost professional equipment.

-\textbf{Speech.} Some of our audio comes from raw data and some comes from Google's text-to-audio tool.
-But that's not the main content of our dataset.

-\textbf{Compress.} It refers to whether the data set has been compressed in a special way to make it easy to use.
-More like preprocessing, not compression like .zip.